Fairgo was formed to assist and advise individuals, small businesses and community groups wanting to influence governments more effectively.

 Where people or groups do not have the time, experience or inclination, FairGO will conduct their campaigns for them.

 FairGO has formed a separate organisation called Voters.Network to allow all sides of an issue to put their viewpoints and build support.
-Voters.Network has recently initiated to allow residents across Australia and across the world to take the initiative and tell governments what the residents and voters want.
+Voters.Network has recently initiated to allow residents across Australia to take the initiative and tell governments what the residents and voters want.
 It seeks to involve community members who are traditionally not involved in Political Persuasion – the silent majority.

 Responsibility for political comment is taken by Greg Bloomfield, Turramurra, NSW, Australia.